 Another common vision defect is astigmatism, an unevenness or asymmetry in the focus of the eye.
 For example, rays passing through a vertical region of the eye may focus closer than rays passing through a horizontal region, resulting in the image appearing elongated.
-This is mostly due to irregularities in the shape of the cornea but can also be due to lens irregularities or unevenness in the retina.
-Because of these irregularities, different parts of the lens system produce images at different locations.
-The eye-brain system can compensate for some of these irregularities, but they generally manifest themselves as less distinct vision or sharper images along certain axes.
-Figure 26.8 shows a chart used to detect astigmatism.
-Astigmatism can be at least partially corrected with a spectacle having the opposite irregularity of the eye.
-If an eyeglass prescription has a cylindrical correction, it is there to correct astigmatism.
-The normal corrections for short- or farsightedness are spherical corrections, uniform along all axes.
+This is mostly due to irregularities in the shape of the cornea but can

-Figure 26.8 This chart can detect astigmatism, unevenness in the focus of the eye.
+FIGURE 26.8 This chart can detect astigmatism, unevenness in the focus of the eye.
 Check each of your eyes separately by looking at the center cross (without spectacles if you wear them).
 If lines along some axes appear darker or clearer than others, you have an astigmatism.